mui/material-ui/docs/src/pages/guides/composition.md

 }
 ```

-`renderLink` will now always reference the same function and React will rerender our component only if other props are changed.
-Here is a demo of the updated version:
+`renderLink` will now always reference the same component.
+Here is a demo:

-{{"demo": "pages/guides/Composition-Render-Class.js"}}
+{{"demo": "pages/guides/ComponentProperty.js"}}